web-deps/odom/README.md

 Acom provides asset management capabilities to enable you to get assets, use them only when needed and reuse them.
 Ways of asset management in Acom include:

 1. __Importing__: Acom provides ways for you to import modules and other assets like markup and styles.
-2. __Prefetching__: You can prefetch assets like components, nodes, markup and more.
+2. __Prefetching__: You can prefetch assets like components, markup, styles and more.
-3. __Conditional Loading__: You can defer the loading of DOM elements, lazily load elements and choose not to load some elements at all if the conditions you specify are met.
+3. __Conditional Loading__: You can delay the loading of DOM elements, lazily load elements and choose not to load some elements at all if the conditions you specify are met.
 4. __Reusability__: You can reuse components, DOM nodes, markup, text and styles.

 ### Compatibility

 You can easily integrate Acom into existing projects.
-Acom also works well with other front-end frameworks and libraries in its category and related categories.
+Acom also works well with other front-end frameworks and libraries in its category and in related categories.

 ### Flexibility

 Acom offers a lot of flexibility including the following:

 1. __Markup__: You can use HTML, XML or any XML-compliant markup language.
 You are also provided with some flexibility on how the markup you write in non-HTML languages gets converted to HTML.
-This makes it easier for you to ship and reuse code from already existing code bases in native platforms and the like.
+This makes it easier for you to reuse code from already existing code bases in native platforms and the like.
 2. __Styles__: You can use inline, internal and external styles.
 3. __Components__: You can create components of the following types:
    1. Local Components: Local to a script or module.
    2. Single-file Components: Using ES modules or HTML files.
-   3. Multiple-file Components: Using seperate files for markup, styles and JavaScript code.
+   3. Multiple-file Components: Using seperate files for markup, styles and main JavaScript code.
 4. __Middleware__: Acom allows you to use middleware for processing markup and styles.
 These middleware can either supplement or override the default processes used by Acom.
 This offers you a lot of room for you to use user-defined or third-party utilities.

 ## Quick Start